AdamWongCH/analytics-thinking/1-Introduction/lesson.md

 - identifying relationships
 - extracting insights

-But more importantly:
+However:

+> **Data mining is not just about finding patterns —
-> **Data mining is about finding patterns that support decision-making.**
+> it is about finding patterns that support decision-making.**

-Not all patterns are useful — only those that help us act.
+Not all patterns are useful.
+Only those that lead to better decisions create value.

+---

+## 🛠️ Tools in This Course

+In this course, we will implement analytics techniques using:

+- **Python**
+- **R**

+These tools are used to **execute analysis**, not define it.

+Our focus is on:
+- understanding the problem
+- selecting the right analytical approach
+- interpreting results for decision-making

+> Tools may change.
+> Thinking remains.

 ---